selimyaylali/seleniumSneaksUp/README.md

 3. Usability Testing
 4. Coverage Analysis

-We used technologies like Selenium and Mozilla Observatory.
+We used Selenium and Mozilla Observatory technologies.